GabeScott/standard-works-vault/General Conference/1976 April - The Stone Cut without Hands.md

 “If you wish to get rich, save what you get.
 A fool can earn money; but it takes a wise man to save and dispose of it to his own advantage.

 “It is to our advantage to take good care of the blessings God bestows upon us; if we pursue the opposite course, we cut off the power and glory God designs we should inherit.
-It is through our own carefulness, frugality, and judgment which God has given us, that we are enabled to preserve our grain, our flocks and herds, wives and children, houses and lands, and increase them around us, continually gaining power and influence for ourselves as individuals and for the Kingdom of God as a whole.”
-(Discourses of Brigham Young, Deseret Book, 1966 ed., pp. 291–92.)
+It is through our own carefulness, frugality, and judgment which God has given us, that we are enabled to preserve our grain, our flocks and herds, wives and children, houses and lands, and increase them around us, continually gaining power and influence for ourselves as individuals and for the Kingdom of God as a whole.” (*Discourses of Brigham Young,* Deseret Book, 1966 ed., pp. 291–92.)

 With regard to debts, Brigham Young said this:

 “Pay your debts, we will help you to do so, but do not run into debt any more.

-“Be prompt in everything, and especially to pay your debts.”
-(Discourses, p.
+“Be prompt in everything, and especially to pay your debts.” (*Discourses,* p.
 303.)

 We used to preach much about the paying of debts, but these days we have come into a position where we are encouraged to spend, to buy on time, to buy ahead of time—take next year to pay.

-In 1830, in Doctrine and Covenants 19:35, the Lord gave a revelation to Martin Harris: “Pay the debt thou hast contracted with the printer.
+In 1830, in [[D&C 19.35|Doctrine and Covenants 19:35]], the Lord gave a revelation to Martin Harris: “Pay the debt thou hast contracted with the printer.
 Release thyself from bondage.”

 “A man who will run into debt, when he has no prospect of paying it back again, does not understand the principles that should prevail in a well regulated community, or he is wilfully dishonest.

 “A man who will not pay his honest debts is no Latter-day Saint, if he has the means to pay them.

-“It is bad enough, quite bad enough, to borrow from an enemy and not to repay him; to do this is beneath the character of any human being; but all who will borrow from a friend, and especially from the poor, are undeserving the fellowship of the Saints if they do not repay.”
-(Discourses, pp. 303–4.)
+“It is bad enough, quite bad enough, to borrow from an enemy and not to repay him; to do this is beneath the character of any human being; but all who will borrow from a friend, and especially from the poor, are undeserving the fellowship of the Saints if they do not repay.” (*Discourses,* pp. 303–4.)

 In a letter pertaining to a divorce clearance, the following appeared: